RasaHQ/rasa/README.md

     git tag -f 0.7.0 -m "Some helpfull line describing the release" git push origin master --tags
     ```
+    travis will build this tag and push a package to [pypi](https://pypi.python.org/pypi/rasa_nlu)
 5. only if it is a **major release**, a new branch should be created pointing to the same commit as the tag to allow for future minor patches, e.g.
     ```
     git checkout -b 0.7.x